How to choose a video database solution

-The size of your catalog depends on a bunch of factors but expect your catalog to grow with about 1GB per 1000 videos you add.
-The catalog is not kept in memory so you can have a catalog much larger than your computers memory.
+The size of your catalog depends on a bunch of factors but expect your catalog to grow by approximately 1GB per 1000 videos you add.
+The catalog is not kept in memory, so you can have a catalog much larger than your computer’s memory.

-I try to store my catalog on my fastest disk drive, if possible an SSD disk or a local harddrive.
-Storing the catalog on a secondary device or a NAS is possible, but it will slow down the software.
-If you store it on a NAS make sure to turn off automatic backups on the folder with the catalog file.
+I try to store my catalog on my fastest disk drive, if possible an SSD disk or a local hard drive.
+Storing the catalog on a secondary device or a NAS drive is possible, but it will slow down the software.
+If you store it on a NAS drive, make sure to turn off automatic backups on the folder with the catalog file.

-Go on and Pick you catalog folder, name your catalog file and create the catalog.
+Then go and pick you catalog folder, name your catalog file and create the catalog.

 Now you have an empty catalog.
-From this point there is no need to save the catalog.
-It will always be saved automatically saved whenever you make changes to it.
+From this point onward, there is no need to save the catalog.
+Everything will be saved automatically whenever changes are made.

 For your catalog to be interesting you obviously need videos.
-But, before adding videos let us have a look at some important preferences you should setup before adding videos.
+But before adding any, let us have a look at some important settings you should check before adding videos.

 Open the Preferences dialog from the File menu and go to the Video indexer tab.